alexhrao/aoc-2024/README.md

 it's pretty simple to just see how many sides aren't bordering a fellow node, and there's your answer.

 Part 2 was significantly harder, but also a lot more fun.
 The solution I ended up choosing was to use the "hand on wall" approach.
 Imagine you stand with a wall to your left, and you put your hand on it and just start walking forward.
 If you know that the shape is bounded (which, of course, it is in this case), if you just never let go of the wall, you will eventually trace the shape and end up back at where you started.
 That works, but the problem is that these shapes can have "holes" that represent inner different plots.
 The solution here is to remove walls once you've traced a single border, and then see if there are any other borders that are not accounted for.
 Solving that led to the final answer, although for awhile I'd accidentally filtered the tiles on if they had **two** or more walls, which meant depending on the order you looked at walls (which was effectively random), you might remove some walls that meant a valid starting wall wasn't found.

-### Day 13 Commentary
+### Day 13

 This one took me a bit to recognize.
 The finding of the "best" combination meant, to me, that there would necessarily be multiple combinations (and